 MED: Talent places the flask on a rotator and adjusts the speed.

-The appearance of many round fission yeast clumps resulted from abundant cell flocculation indicates efficient mating [1].
+The appearance of many round fission yeast clumps resulting from abundant cell flocculation indicates efficient mating [1].
 Next, take 1 milliliter sample of the mating culture and centrifuge at 1,375 times g for 1 minute [2].

 CU: Close up of the yeast clumps.